atbcb/usab-uswds/_pages/about/policy/p-shutdown.md

 - Director of Administration will notify building management of shutdown status.
 - Director of Administration will notify all agency personnel of shutdown status and will initiate action to issue furlough notices and other instructions as appropriate.
-- Chief Technology Officer will ensure servers and other information technology equipment are secured.
+- Chief Information Officer will ensure servers and other information technology equipment are secured.

 ### In order to ensure orderly operations are resumed once appropriations are restored, the following information is provided: